ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### Retrieve the Group Policies {#policies}

-A node in the group can contact the KDC to retrieve the current group policies, by sending a CoAP GET request to the /ace-group/GROUPNAME/policies endpoint at the KDC, where GROUPNAME is the group name, and formatted as defined in {{policies-get}}
+A node in the group can contact the KDC to retrieve the current group policies, by sending a CoAP GET request to the /ace-group/GROUPNAME/policies endpoint at the KDC, where GROUPNAME identifies the group, and formatted as defined in {{policies-get}}

 {{fig-policies}} gives an overview of the exchange described above, while {{fig-policies-2}} shows an example.